 I couldn’t progress in the workout because I couldn’t get past the double unders.
 So I started practicing.
 I practiced until I could do 10, then 20, then 50 and now, I can do over 100 unbroken.
 For the first little while, they killed me.
 I’d have to rest after 10 or 20 because I found them to be so physically exhausting.
 I kept practicing.
 Now I can fly though them and move on without rest.
 My body adapted, my technique improved and now I actually get excited when I seem them in a WOD!
 Practice them, you’ll improve and it will make for a much better experience when double unders pop up in a WOD.

 I’d recommend purchasing your own speed rope that’s properly sized for your height, that way you can practice anytime and not have to scramble to find a suitable loaner rope pre-WOD.
 You don’t have to shell out for a fancy one either.
 You can get a decent double under rope for around $15, while if you want to doll out a little more, you can spend as much as $50.
+BUY A SPEED ROPE HERE

 The “RX” used in CrossFit WODs is simply the “prescribed,” or recommend weights or standards for any particular workout.
 If you’re just starting out, simply use it as a point of reference for choosing your weights.
 Do what is best for you, on any given day.
 You’ll get the most out of the WODs if you can move through them quickly and efficiently with proper form.

 If you have a good coach, they’ll want you to choose the appropriate weight for you on any given day and should help you determine where you should work if you’re unsure.
 As for exercise standards, those are always scalable too.
 Pull-ups, push-ups, box jumps – they all have modifications for beginners.
 Choose what you know will be challenge but is also realistic and safe.
+It’s never worth an injury just to put an “RX” on the board.

-8. Get some help with Olympic lifting.
+Get help with Olympic lifting

 The Olympic lifts are the snatch and the clean and jerk, which are two different methods of moving a barbell from the ground to overhead.
 If you’ve never done them before they can be awkward and a honestly, a little scary.